-Briggs and Stratton Generators are very popular online and now serve as the alternative to other more expensive brands, as they’ve proven to be reliable and versatile.
+Briggs and Stratton Generators are very popular online and now serve as the alternative to other more expensive brands.
+They’ve proven to be reliable and versatile.
 The company’s products can be divided into two general categories, portable and home standby generators.
-Regardless which you prefer, there’s bound to be one here that fits your needs.
+There’s bound to be one here that fits your needs.
 Get your Briggs and Stratton Generators here!

 Briggs and Stratton Generators Review

 Each of these generators can be used for camping and to provide power during emergency situations.
-No installation is required for these, and when power goes out the auto transfer switch kicks in.
-All of these Briggs and Stratton Generators use clean electricity so you don’t have to worry about any detrimental effect it may have on your appliances and electronics.
+No installation is required for these.
+When power goes out, the auto transfer switch kicks in.
+All of these Briggs and Stratton Generators use clean electricity.
+Therefore, you won’t have to worry about any detrimental effect it may have on your appliances and electronics.

 These portable generators are fuel efficient so you don’t have to be concerned about energy being wasted.
-Furthermore, each generator has been specially designed so it’s easy to use so if you need to use it, there no need to mess around with complicated controls.
+Furthermore, each generator has been specially designed so it’s easy to use so if you need to use it.
+There’s no need to mess around with complicated controls.
 Unlike other generators, complete instructions are provided for each one when you make a purchase.

 Briggs and Stratton Generator 5500

-The Briggs and Stratton Generators 5500 is built for power and heavy duty use, and that’s evident with its ability to power up a wide range of appliances.
+The Briggs and Stratton Generators 5500 is built for power and heavy duty use.
+This is evident with its ability to power up a wide range of appliances.
 Equipped with a 25 ft. adapter cord, the Briggs and Stratton Generators 5500 () has a run time of 13 hours at half load and with a 7 gallon capacity.